Skip to main content

 Confirm the impacted resources and dependency paths match the intended change.

-Link the PR comment, Cloudeval report, workflow artifact, or exported report when asking for changes.
+Reference the PR comment, Cloudeval report, workflow artifact, or exported report when asking the author for changes.

-The public Cloudeval Azure ARM review example is the fastest way to inspect the workflow without connecting a private repo.
-It includes nested ARM templates, .cloudeval/config.yaml, a ready-to-copy GitHub Actions workflow, and long-lived demo pull requests.
+The sample repository includes nested ARM templates, .cloudeval/config.yaml, a ready-to-copy GitHub Actions workflow, and long-lived demo pull requests.

 Passing baseline gates